CITY draws researchers from the majority of York University's faculties and from the larger community in Toronto, the GTA, across Canada and globally.

 Located on the seventh floor of the Kaneff Tower, the CITY Institute houses the Director and staff along with post-doctoral, graduate and undergraduate students, as well as visiting researches, while other York faculty members maintain offices across the campus.
 The CITY also hosts a Student Caucus, and provides a limited number of paid opportunities for both undergraduate and graduate students to become Research Assistants.
 The CITY Institute also provides space for resident Partners.

-Membership in CITY is determined by the Executive Committee, which approves applications for membership.
+Membership in CITY is determined by the Director and the Executive Committee, which approve applications for membership.
+Membership of applicants based at York will be reviewed and approved by the Director.
+Applicants external to York will require the approval of the Executive Committee.
 Decisions are guided by criteria determined by the Executive, including the promotion of equity and of diversity of membership according to discipline and stage of career.
-Members will be known as Associates and their names and information on their research interests and expertise will appear on the CITY website.
+Members will be known as Affiliates and their names and information on their research interests and expertise will appear on the CITY website.

 Please fill out the attached form if you wish to become a member of the CITY.